 - Much of the commercial area along North 24th was demolished by rioting in the 1960s and 70s.
 These buildings included old storefronts and apartments.

-- The Fort Omaha campus has several old houses, including the General George Crook House built in 1879.
+- The Fort Omaha Historic District has several historic buildings in addition to the General George Crook House.

 I will keep hunting, and as always I would love to hear from YOU about what you know!
 Please share your thoughts in the comments section below.